-TL;DR: The Centers for Medicare & Medicaid Services retired NCD 73, the national coverage determination for Transvenous (Catheter) Pulmonary Embolectomy, effective October 28, 2021.
+TL;DR: The Centers for Medicare & Medicaid Services retired NCD 73 for Transvenous (Catheter) Pulmonary Embolectomy, effective October 28, 2021.
 Coverage decisions now fall to individual Medicare Administrative Contractors.
-Here's what that means for your billing team in 2026.
+Here's what that means for your billing team.

 Quick-Reference Table